stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 *You cause your weapon to be sheathed in booming energy.*

 You brandish the weapon used in the spell’s casting and make a melee weapon attack with it against one target.
-On a hit, the target suffers the weapon attack’s normal effects and surrounded by a thunderous energy.
+On a hit, the target suffers the weapon attack’s normal effects and becomes surrounded by thunderous energy.
 If the target willingly moves 5 feet or more before the beginning of your next turn, the target takes 1d8 + your spellcasting ability modifier sonic damage and the spell ends.

-When you gain the [Potent Cantrips](https://stormchaserroleplaying.com/stormchaserRPG/Classes/Mage/#potent-cantrips) feature, the melee attack deals an extra 1d8 sonic damage on a hit, and the damage the target take for moving increases to 2d8 + your spellcasting modifier.
+When you gain the [Potent Cantrips](https://stormchaserroleplaying.com/stormchaserRPG/Classes/Mage/#potent-cantrips) feature, the melee attack deals an extra 1d8 sonic damage on a hit, and the damage the target take for moving increases to 2d8 + your spellcasting attribute modifier.

 ## Dancing Lights
 *Evocation Cantrip*<br>